Physical Examination of the Newborn

 Skin

-A neonate’s skin is usually ruddy; cyanosis of fingers and toes is common in the first few hours.
+A neonate’s skin is usually ruddy; acrocyanosis is common in the first few hours and may persist for months, especially intermittently.
 Vernix caseosa covers most neonates > 24 weeks' gestation.
 Dryness and peeling often develop within days, especially at wrist and ankle creases.

-Petechiae may occur in areas traumatized during delivery, such as the face when the face is the presenting part; however, neonates with diffuse petechiae should be evaluated for thrombocytopenia.
+Petechiae may occur in areas traumatized during delivery, such as the face when the face is the presenting part; however, neonates with diffuse petechiae should be evaluated for thrombocytopenia and serious infection.

 Many neonates have erythema toxicum, a benign rash with an erythematous base and a white or yellow papule.
 This rash, which usually appears 24 hours after birth, is scattered over the body and can last for up to 2 weeks.